As an Engineering Design Coach, you will gain valuable teaching experience while sharing your passions and knowledge with new engineering students.

 - Continue to revise workshop lesson plans and train on equipment as needed

-- Facilitate weekly iterations of the workshop you designed during Spring/Summer
+- Facilitate weekly iterations of the workshop you designed during the spring/summer

 - Attend at least one EDC recruitment event/activity

-- Facilitate weekly iterations of the workshop you designed during Spring and Summer OR workshop you cross-trained on during Fall
+- Facilitate weekly iterations of the workshop you designed during spring and summer OR the workshop you cross-trained on during the fall

-- EDC check-in #3: Individual meeting with program adviser and teaching team to gauge progress on goals set in Spring/Fall.
-Develop new plans as needed
+- EDC check-in #3: Individual meeting with program adviser and teaching team to gauge progress on goals set in Spring/Fall and develop new plans as needed

 - Attend at least one EDC recruitment event/activity

-- Assist with selection of new EDCs (returning EDCs only)
+- Assist with the selection of new EDCs (returning EDCs only)

 - Attend ELE End-of-Year Celebration: Time and date TBA